You are now in the main content area

 The program in architecture at Ryerson University is fully accredited, for a six-year term, by the Canadian Architectural Certification Board (CACB).

 You are so much more than your degree.
-In the MArch program, our graduate studio culture and our student collaborative opportunities, projects and exhibitions provide a rich educational experience.
-Explore everything we have to offer.
+In the MArch program, our graduate studio culture and our student collaborative opportunities, projects and exhibitions ensure that your time here is immersive and fulfilling.
+Visit our Student Experience page to learn more about what makes life here so unique.

 We are faced with unprecedented environmental, economic, social and cultural challenges on a global scale.
 What can we do to ensure that our world is viable for future generations?
 How do we support and design a healthy, equitable future?